Adroiti/docs-for-code-review-tools/checkstyle-IllegalThrows.md

-Pattern: Throwing java.lang.Error or java.lang.RuntimeException is almost never acceptable
+Pattern: Illegal throwable object

 Issue: -

 ## Description

 This check can be used to ensure that types are not declared to be thrown.
-Declaring that a method throws java.lang.Error or java.lang.RuntimeException is almost never acceptable.
+Declaring that a method throws `java.lang.Error` or `java.lang.RuntimeException` is almost never acceptable.

 ## Examples